Colorado COVID vs. Demographics

 Conclusion and More Information

 Together, these tools can help people make informed decisions while gaining a more detailed picture of how COVID is affecting the counties they live, work, and vacation in.
 All data sources are open access to the public and one can download any visualization or table on the website.
-The website is updated daily with the newest CDPHE COVID data.
+The website was updated daily with the newest CDPHE COVID data until the end of COVID restrictions throughout the majority of the state on May 17, 2021.

 For more info, please contact [email protected] or visit https://www.linkedin.com/in/david-gottlieb-a351bb3b/